 - 1 tbsp cold, diced butter

 Preheat oven to 375 degrees.
 Place silpat or parchment paper on a cookie sheet.

-Place flour, baking powder, sugar and pecans (if using) into a food processor.
-Pulse a few times to mix ingredients.
+Place flour, baking powder, sugar, and lemon zest in food processor.
+Pulse a few times to combine.

 Add milk and sour cream.
 Pulse until just combined.
 Remove dough and place on a floured surface.
 Add blueberries and knead in until just combined.
 Shape into about a nine-inch round.
 Brush milk on top, then sprinkle sparkling sugar.
 Cut pie-style into 8 pieces.